Skip to main content

 1. Intro

 Introduce yourself with your preferred name and mention your current role/profession, and years of experience.
-Clearly state the purpose of your video and express your genuine interest in working with the potential Partner.
+Clearly state the purpose of your video and express your genuine interest in working with a potential Partner.

 2. Content